-In the world of network engineering, learning a new syntax for a NOS can be overwhelming if you need a specific set of config in a short timeframe.
-The command structure for RouterOS can be a bit challenging if you are used to Juniper CLI commands.
+In the world of network engineering, learning a new syntax for a NOS can be daunting if you need a specific config quickly.
+Juniper is a popular option for service providers/data centers and is widely deployed across the world.

 mpls ldp neighbor print

 show route forwarding-table family mpls

 show ldp database